Nissan Leaf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Rates include averaging for all 50 states and Leaf trim levels.
+Rate estimates include $500 physical damage deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and Leaf trim levels.

 Use the form below to get customized rates for your location.